 When children are being chased by someone they trust they can use the time to play around with fears and anxiety.
 Master of Playful Parenting, Lawrence J Cohen refers to it as “ScarySafe”.

 When a child hits that sweet spot of something feeling scary while also knowing they are safe, they can laugh and giggle and get rid of lighter levels of anxiety and fear.
-As he says in this post: “Fun, safe and a little scary adventures, just enough to be exciting”, can be helpful in defying fear.”
+As he says in this article: “Fun, safe and a little scary adventures, just enough to be exciting”, can be helpful in defying fear.”

 And you can play this to your advantage, when you make time to play chase at home, or in a safe space, When you follow your child’s lead, chase can be fantastic for exercising that budding sense of autonomy and power, and helps a child explore feelings of fear and safety.